 1. No purchase necessary to enter or to win.
 A purchase will not increase your odds of winning.
 Subject to applicable federal, state, local and municipal laws and regulations.
 Void where prohibited.

-2. Progress Lighting Pinterest “Fall Back in Love” Contest (the “Sweepstakes”) is open to anyone who is 18 years or older at the time of entry and have chosen to “Follow” Progress Lighting on Pinterest.
+2. Progress Lighting Pinterest “12 Days of Pinning” Contest (the “Sweepstakes”) is open to anyone who is 18 years or older at the time of entry and have chosen to “Follow” Progress Lighting on Pinterest.
 Employees of Progress Lighting (“Sponsor”), Pinterest, and each of their respective affiliated companies, subsidiaries, advertising or promotional agencies, and other agents, and the immediate family members of, and any persons domiciled with such employees, are not eligible to enter or win.

 Sponsor and Administrator will not be responsible for incomplete, lost, late, entries or for failure to receive entries due to transmission failures or technical failures of any kind, including, without limitation, malfunctioning of any telephone connection, network, hardware or software, whether originating with sender or Sponsor or Pinterest.
 In the event of a dispute, all online entries will be deemed to have been submitted by the owner of the Pinterest/email account from which they were sent.
 For theses purposes, an email account holder shall mean the natural person assigned to such email account by the Internet access provider, online service provider or other organization responsible for assigning email addresses for the domain associated with such email account.
 All entries become the property of Sponsor and none will be returned.
 Any questions regarding the number of entries submitted or the owner of an email account shall be determined by Sponsor in its sole discretion, and Sponsor reserves the right to disqualify any entries by persons determined to be tampering with or abusing any aspect of the Sweepstakes.

 4. Prizes and Odds.
-On or about September 3, 2012, three participants with eligible entries in the Sweepstakes will be contacted and sent one fixture each from Progress Lighting’s Aberdeen collection.
+During the week of December 3, five participants with eligible entries in the Sweepstakes will be contacted and sent one fixture each from Progress Lighting.
 If the person submitting the entry does not meet the eligibility requirements, no prize will be awarded.

 5. Winner Notification and Acceptance.
-Winner will be notified by Progress Lighting on their Pinterest page and will be asked to contact firstname.lastname@example.org.
+Winner will be notified by Progress Lighting through email.
 Return of e-mail prize notification as undeliverable or failure of winner to respond to the e-mail according to the instructions in the e-mail may result in disqualification.
 To claim the prize, winner must provide a mailing address to where the prize may be sent.
 Winners may waive their right to receive prizes.
 Prizes are non-assignable and nontransferable.
 No substitutions allowed, except that prizes and individual components of prize packages are subject to availability and Sponsor reserves the right to substitute prizes of equal or greater value.
 Winners are solely responsible for reporting and payment of any taxes on prizes.

 6. Participation.
 By participating, entrants agree to be bound by these Official Rules and the decisions of Sponsor.
 Sponsor reserves the right to disqualify persons found tampering with or otherwise abusing any aspect of this Sweepstakes as solely determined by Sponsor.
 In the event the Sweepstakes is compromised by a virus, non-authorized human intervention, tampering or other causes beyond the reasonable control of Sponsor which corrupts or impairs the administration, security, fairness or proper operation of the Sweepstakes, Sponsor reserves the right in its sole discretion to suspend, modify or terminate the Sweepstakes.
 Should the Sweepstakes be terminated prior to the stated expiration date, Sponsor reserves the right to award prizes based on the entries received before the termination date.